polhenarejos/picokeys-docs/docs/picokeyapp/app-settings.md

 # App settings

-This section describes the **application-level settings** available in PicoKeyApp.
+This section describes the **application-level settings** available in PicoKey App.
 These settings affect how the application communicates with PicoKey devices and how certain advanced features are enabled.

 ![Application settings](../assets/images/picokeyapp/app-settings.png)